top of page

 About Me

+I am an evolutionary biologist with a strong interest in fish feeding morphology (especially teeth).
 My research combines a suite of tools including dissection and tissue microscopy, microCT scanning, and geometric analyses of shape to understand how and why different fish feeding structures evolve.
 I utilize a comparative approach that uses phylogenetic trees, which represent the evolutionary history and relationships between species, as a statistical framework.
 This research leverages museum collections and online data repositories to build large-scale datasets of fish ecomorphological traits that equip me to answer questions that address how feeding processes influence patterns of organismal form at the macroevolutionary scale.

 bottom of page